Position Title

 About Me

-Tatum identifies as Vietnamese-American.
-She grew up in Dayton, Ohio and received her Bachelor’s degree from The Ohio State University.
-She earned her doctoral degree in counseling psychology from the University of Oregon and completed her pre-doctoral internship in psychology and post-doctoral residency at UC Davis.
-Tatum joined Student Health and Counseling Services as a CAPS Community Counselor in August 2013.
+I identify as Vietnamese-American.
+I grew up in Dayton, Ohio and received my Bachelor’s degree from The Ohio State University.
+I earned a doctoral degree in counseling psychology from the University of Oregon and completed my pre-doctoral internship in psychology and post-doctoral residency at UC Davis.
+I joined Student Health and Counseling Services as a CAN Community Counselor in August 2013.

 How I Work With Students